rust-lang/rust/src/doc/trpl/lifetimes.md

 # Lifetimes

-Lending out a reference to a resource that someone else owns can be complicated, however.
+Lending out a reference to a resource that someone else owns can be complicated.
 For example, imagine this set of operations:

 - I acquire a handle to some kind of resource.
 - I lend you a reference to the resource.